noneill256/Google-Capstone-Project/readme.md

 ### Hypothesis
-There are more meat-free and plant-based dining options in areas with high levels of income, as well as those with larger populations.
+There are more meat-free and plant-based dining options in areas with high levels of income, as well as in those with larger populations.

 ### Methods and Technologies Used
 - Data Scraping: Python with Selenium